 Councils face continuing and growing demand in the coming years for services, acute cost pressures, and addressing the ongoing implications of the Covid-19 pandemic while at the same time needing to deliver good local services, increased value for money and strong leadership.
+Bedford Borough Council's priorities are to:

-- increasingly focus on strategic priorities related to our goals; - continue to deliver on our obligations and requirements as a local authority; - stop doing things if others can do them just as well without the need for Council funding; - minimise the resources, in the wider sense, required to operate the Council; - maximise the resources, in the wider sense, available to the Borough; and - build an operating model a way of organising and working across the Council that is fit for the future.
+- Increasingly focus on strategic priorities related to our goals; - Continue to deliver on our obligations and requirements as a local authority;

+- Stop doing things if others can do them just as well without the need for Council funding; - Minimise the resources, in the wider sense, required to operate the Council; - Maximise the resources, in the wider sense, available to the Borough; and - Build an operating model a way of organising and working across the Council that is fit for the future.

-Four goals guide our current Corporate Plan:
+Four goals guide our current Corporate Plan 2017-2022: